sliem/barrett/README.rst

 barrett
 =======

-barrett is a software package meant to replace getplots in the SuperBayeS package or other MultiNest applicationsj.
-Main differential feature is out-of-core processing so the code can handle very large datasets.
+barrett is a software package meant to process and visualise the output of the nested sampling algorithm MultiNest.
+There are several packages already on the market for this, but barrett's main differential feature is out-of-core processing so the code can handle very large datasets.

-Specific technologies: HDF5, and Python (h5py, numpy, matplotlib).
+Specific technologies: HDF5, and Python (h5py, scipy, numpy, matplotlib).

 Usage
 -----